 Industrial lands are designated in areas of direct accessibility to existing and proposed arterial and collector roads.
 Industrial areas shall be designed so as to discourage the penetration of traffic generated by industry into or through areas of sensitive land uses.

-Development adjacent to provincial highway 401 is under provincial jurisdiction and subject to Ministry of Transportation review, approval and permits, including any proposed active transportation infrastructure.
+Development adjacent to provincial highways 401 and 33 are under provincial jurisdiction and subject to Ministry of Transportation review, approval and permits, including any proposed active transportation infrastructure.

-Industrial uses shall comply with the Ministry of Environment and Climate Change guidelines respecting compatibility between industrial facilities and sensitive land uses.
+Industrial uses shall comply with the Ministry of Environment, Conservation and Parks guidelines respecting compatibility between industrial facilities and sensitive land uses.

-Industrial development is to be serviced by a piped water supply and a sanitary sewage collection system.
-Where municipal piped services are not available, industrial development may occur on the basis of private water, storm and sanitary sewer.
+Industrial development is to be serviced by a piped water supply and a sanitary sewage collection system, where it is available.
+Where one or both are not available, development may proceed by way of private or partial services provided it is rationalized with appropriate servicing studies.
+Where development occurs on partial or private services, and piped infrastructure becomes available, the Township may require existing industrial development to connect to these services..
+Where municipal piped services are not available, industrial development may occur on the basis of private water, storm and sanitary sewer

 Industrial areas are to be planned and developed in such a manner that light, non-noxious industries are located at the interface of heavy industrial uses with other forms of land use.